2018 Bolivia Global Money Week

 - 537 327

-Throughout Global Money Week 2017, the Banking Association of Bolivia (ASOBAN) organized two educational activities.
+Throughout Global Money Week 2017, the Banking Association of Bolivia (ASOBAN) organised two educational activities.
 The first, which was designed to suit university students, was a four-day long financial education workshop within the GMW Credit Fair.
 There were 5 workshops per day, with 80 students participating in each workshop!
 ASOBAN also set up an interactive financial education booth called “DESCUBRE Lo Simple de las Finanzas,” which was applicable to all ages.
 Participants played educational games and registered themselves on the platform www.descubre.bo, afterwhich those who completed the “DESCUBRE” Challenge recieved a certificate and a gift!

 Furthermore in Bolvia, Grupo Amaya Capacitaciones and their associated financial entities visited many schools and a military unit, which were eager to learn about finance, the importance of saving, and how financial institutions who were awarded licenses by the Supervision Authority of Financial Systems (ASFI) were trustworthy.
 Grupo Amaya Capacitaciones also promotes the rights of the financial consumer and facilitates mechanisms of complaint.
 They were proud to have taught finance made simple through engaging training sessions, games and guided visits so that young people can make good financial decisions.
-More than 1,200 people received training within the Global Money Week program!
+More than 1,200 people received training within the Global Money Week programme!
 Sessions were focussed on topics such as: the Culture of Savings, the rights of the financial consumer, complaint mechanisms, the supervisory and regulatory role of financial institutions by the ASFI, Financial Consumer Obligations, how the Bolivian financial system operates, the detection of counterfeit banknotes, the family budget, and the importance of having life insurance.
 In order to make topics especially engaging, sessions were carried out using digital games, real-life realia such as garbage cans to motivate youth to recycle, specially designed apps, and were held in the offices of financial institutions.

 2016 Bolivia Global Money Week